LorinMACE/DockerAlpineNginxPhp5/README.md

 # DockerAlpineNginxPhp5
-Docker container with Nginx and PHP5 installed on Alpine OS (70MO).
+Docker container with Nginx and PHP5 installed on Alpine OS (56MO).

+## Build Image
+Go to the root on the repository
+`sudo make build`

+## Example
+An example is provided on the *Example* folder